-Those who have been in the workforce for several years would customarily list professional experience first, followed by education and other elements such as publications or skills.
+Those who've been in the workforce for several years would customarily list professional experience first, followed by education and other elements such as publications or skills.
 Most résumés use reverse chronological order, listing the most recent experience first with the rest following chronologically.
 This type of résumé gives a prospective employer a sense of where your career is headed and how it evolved into what it is today.

 For entrepreneurs, sales personnel, recent graduates, and others with less-than-standard experience, an alternative format called the functional approach might make more sense.
 This format puts an emphasis on your abilities and achievements, categorizing your experience by industry, type of position, skill, and what you did rather than when you did it.